This website uses cookies to ensure you get the best experience on our website.

 Administration: Dean' Office (A/4. building 28. room)

-The doctoral school carries out activities in those fields of the earth sciences that fit into the profile of the Faculty of Earth Sciences and Engineering and that are within the doctoral programme granted accreditation.
-These fields are broken down into different topic areas, showing its affiliation with academic research.
-The topic areas are related to institutes of the faculty, and thus the institutes play a major role in the establishment of educational and research programmes and in offering research topics.
-The head of the institute is responsible for direction and coordination of the doctoral programmes.
+The doctoral school carries out activities in those fields of the earth sciences that fit into the profile of the faculty, and that are within the scope of the accreditation granted to the doctoral program.
+The topic areas are related to institutes of the faculty, and thus the institutes play a major role in the establishment of educational and research programs and in offering research topics.

 Research topic areas and research teams: